 Skin checks by a dermatologist who looks for early signs of any skin cancers.
 This can reduce the risk of them spreading and causing further harm.
-If there are any concerning skin lesions these can be biopsied and surgically removed.
-In some cases topical treatments (creams to skin) may be prescribed which can help treat some early signs of skin cancers.
+If there are any concerning skin lesions these will be photographed, biopsied and surgically removed.
+In some cases, a cream applied to the skin may be prescribed which can help treat some early signs of some skin cancers.

-The minority of people with XP who show signs of balance problems or learning difficulties or a loss of skills they previously had can benefit from seeing a neurologist (a doctor skilled in problems of the nerves and brain).
-They would examine the patient and take a detailed history and may also suggest a MRI (brain scan), hearing test and/or nerve conduction study.
-These will help them understand the extent of the problem so they can give advice.
-This advice may include things such as organising help at school to maximise a child’s learning potential, hearing aids if required, better footwear to help walking.
+The minority of people with XP who show signs of balance problems or learning difficulties or a loss of skills they previously had, can benefit from seeing a neurologist (a doctor skilled in problems of the nerves and brain).
+After a physical examination and taking a detailed history they may advise on further tests such as an MRI (brain scan), hearing test and/or nerve conduction study (looking at how well nerves and muscles work).
+These will help them understand the extent of the problem so they can give advice, such as organising help at school to maximise a child’s learning potential, hearing aids if required or better footwear to help walking.

-It can sometimes be hard to understand and adapt to live with XP; it can help to have access to a psychologist who patients can talk to in confidence about their feelings.
-They may be able to give suggestions as to what may be helpful to that person.
+It can sometimes be difficult to understand and adapt to life with XP.
+It can help to have access to a psychologist where patients can talk about their feelings in a confidential environment.
+They may be able to give suggestions as to what may be helpful.

 If a patient is protecting themselves from UVR then Vitamin D levels in their blood can be low, due to lack of sunlight which is needed to help the body produce this vitamin.
-Vitamin D levels can be checked with a simple blood test and supplements prescribed if required.
-Low vitamin D could lead to bone pain and long term bone problems.
+Vitamin D levels can be checked with a simple blood test either at a GP surgery or hospital and supplements prescribed if required.
+Low Vitamin D could lead to bone pain and long-term bone problems.

 Self care (What can I do?)

-Think about when to go outside.
+Behaviour.
+Think about when it is best to go outside.
 UVR levels are highest when the sun is directly overhead.
 UVR is not present outside at night and therefore no extra precautions would be needed.
 Understandably people have to be able to go out during the day but avoiding the highest UVR levels would be advised.
-In addition there are a number of other protective steps recommended.
+Plan in advance how to get to your destination to best avoid UVR.

 Clothing to cover the whole body including long sleeves and long trousers to protect the arms and legs and gloves to protect the hands.
 Tight weave materials let through less UVR and thick clothing or multiple layers can block UVR completely.
+Darker coloured materials absorb more UVR.
 Some manufacturers produce clothing to protect from UVR and this is marked with a 50+ UDF (a measure of how much UVR a material lets through) label, these can help, but can be expensive.
 Some people opt to wear two thinner layers of clothing instead.

-Hat with a wide brim that covers the forehead, ears and neck for example a legionnaire’s style hat.
+Hat with a wide brim that covers the forehead, ears and neck.

-Sunglasses to protect the eyes with a high UVR protection rating to protect against UVA and UVB wavelengths.
-If a person prefers clear non-tinted glasses these can now be bought with UVA and UVB coating.
+Glasses to protect the eyes, with a high UVR protection rating to protect against UVA and UVB wavelengths.
+These can either have a clear lens or a darkened lens.
 The style of glasses that wrap around the face or have side covers to limit UVR reaching the eye are suggested.